Nicholas Ilkov: Biography

 Ilków was born to Mikołaj, a peasant, on 10 December 1890 in Przewoziec near Kałusz in the part of Poland that had been seized by the Habsburg Empire.
 He attended the Franz Joseph I secondary school in Stanisławów.
 He then studied theology at Jan Kazimierz University in the Polish city of Lwów, and was ordained as a Catholic priest of the Byzantine rite on 30 March 1919.
 He started working as a catechist in schools in Kałusz.

 Ilków was co-founder of the Agrarian Ukrainian Peasant Party.
 On its behalf, he was elected to the Sejm of the 1st Term of the interwar period in 1922.
 He was member of parliament for the whole 5-year term, i.e. until 1927.
 After the end of his Sejm term, he became parish priest in Niżniów in the Stanisławów diocese.
 On February 27, 1928, he became a reservist of the divines of the Polish Army and was simultaneously appointed chaplain of the reserve with seniority dated 1 January 1 1927 and the 399th position in the military clergy (Greek Catholic rite).
 He was called to active service as a reserve priest in July 1928, becoming the administrator of the Greek Catholic military parish in Łódź.
 He was renamed professional military chaplain on 27 June 1935 with the rank of chaplain with seniority dated 1 August 1928.
-He served as parish priest of the Annunciation of the Blessed Virgin Mary parish at the garrison church of St. Jerzy in Łódź until September 1939, the month in which both the Nazi German and the Soviet invastion of Poland happened.
+He served as parish priest of the Annunciation of the Blessed Virgin Mary parish at the garrison church of St. Jerzy in Łódź until September 1939, the month in which both the Nazi German and the Soviet invasion of Poland happened.